aibtcdev/ai-agent-crew/README.md

 This provides TypeScript functions to interact with a Stacks wallet using Stacks.js.

-To clone the repository and sync the submodule, run the following command:

-- ssh: `git clone --recurse-submodules git@github.com:aibtcdev/ai-agent-crew.git`
-- https: `git clone --recurse-submodules https://github.com/aibtcdev/ai-agent-crew.git`

 To update the submodule, run the following command:
 `git submodule update --remote --merge`

 Within the `scripts` directory is a `.env.example` file, you can disregard it as the top-level `.env.example` file for this repository covers all the needed values.

-Within the `scripts/src` directory are various scripts that can be run to interact with the wallet.
-These should be wrapped as a langchain `@tool` for LLMs to access it.
+Within the `scripts/src` directory are various scripts that can be run to interact with the wallet tooling.
+These should be wrapped as a CrewAI `@tool` for LLMs to access it.

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to get started.

-## AI Agent Framework
+## Contact

-### CrewAI

-[CrewAI](https://crewai.com) provides an easy-to-use interface for creating and managing agents, tasks, tools, and crews.
-It is built on top of [Langchain](https://python.langchain.com/docs/get_started/introduction), a decentralized, open-source, and privacy-focused AI platform.

-- **Agents:** a team member; an autonomous unit programmed to perform tasks, make decisions, and communication with other agents
-- **Tasks:** a task; individual assignments that agents complete
-- **Tools:** a skill; single-input functions that agents can use to complete tasks (can use [any Langchain tool](https://python.langchain.com/docs/modules/agents/tools/) or define custom ones)
-- **Crew:** a collaborative group; a group of agents that work together to complete a set of tasks

-View the [CrewAI Documentation](https://docs.crewai.com/) or [chat with the docs](https://chatg.pt/DWjSBZn) to learn more!

-### Tools

-- Tool definitions are in the `/tools` directory
+If you have any questions about contributing, please open an issue, ask in the [AIBTC Discord](https://discord.gg/Z59Z3FNbEX) or reach out to us on X [@aibtcdev](https://x.com/aibtcdev).